tellor-io/TellorDocumentation/docs/index.md

 ### 1. Rewards for PoW submissions

-Miners are given two types of rewards for the PoW:
+Miners are given two types of rewards:
 * [A base reward per every successful submission](#base-reward)
 * [Tips given to miners to incentivize the selection of algorithm](#tips)